spatie/nova-translatable/README.md

 ### Customizing the locales per translatable

-If you have Nova resource where you want other locales than the globally defined ones, you can call `locales` on `Translatable.
+If you have Nova resource where you want other locales than the globally defined ones, you can call `locales` on the `Translatable`.

 ```php
 Translatable::make([